February 22, 2021

 Honestly, a lot of my “writing” time is likely spent on emails.
 Whether you’re a beginner freelance writer who’s just starting to gather clients and work on writing assignments, or, you’re an experienced freelancer wondering where your time is going, I thought it might be helpful to show a breakdown of where my work time is going these days.
 (In another blog post, I cover how many hours freelancers work each week – and that I try to keep it around 35 or so.)

-Although no two weeks are that similar in my freelance writing business, and this time of year is slower for my freelance business, I wanted to show an estimate of the time I spend writing articles each week and how that fits into the rest of my freelance writing business responsibilities.
+Although no two weeks are that similar in my freelance writing business, and some times of year are slower for my freelance business, I wanted to show an estimate of the time I spend writing articles each week and how that fits into the rest of my freelance writing business responsibilities.

-Interviews: Freelance writers don’t always factor in how much time they’ll need to spend finding sources to interview (emailing), setting up the call, preparing questions, executing the phone interview, and typing up notes or transcribing the recorded call afterward.
+Freelance writers don’t always factor in how much time they’ll need to spend finding sources to interview (emailing), setting up the call, preparing questions, executing the phone interview, and typing up notes or transcribing the recorded call afterward.
 I’m working on four big feature articles that require at least two to three interviews each, and four shorter online articles that require one interview each.
 I spent 3.75 hours on eight phone interviews for assignments last week.
 That’s more than usual for me, but I’m gathering the material I need to write stories due in the next two to three weeks.
+(BTW, forgetting to account for your interviews is one of the time-management mistakes freelancers usually make.)

-Marketing: I try to send out introductory emails to new content marketing clients, editorial clients, and stay in touch with editors about new projects they are working on.
+I try to send out introductory emails to new content marketing clients, editorial clients, and stay in touch with editors about new projects they are working on.
 Last week I spent about 1.75 hours on email marketing efforts (research and writing emails) as well as a 20-minute phone call with an editor about a project she’s working on.
+(Follow this sample marketing plan to reach all your freelance goals.)

-Invoicing and paperwork: I followed up with some editors on assignments I turned in the week before and filed invoices for about three invoices, noted others that were paid and update my Google sheet where I keep track.
+I followed up with some editors on assignments I turned in the week before and filed invoices for about three invoices, noted others that were paid and update my Google sheet where I keep track.
 This took me approximately 20 minutes to complete these freelance business tasks.
+(Have more questions?
+Check out this freelancer FAQ.)

 Total time actually tracked: About 19 hours